nodejs/nodejs.org/TRANSLATION.md

     nodejs-fr: Update files - es6.md
     nodejs-ja: Update files - all files
 ```
 * Do not make language specific changes to layout or styling in a translation PR.
-If they are needed, make a separate styling/layout pr and chat with one of the website WG about the change.
+If they are needed, make a separate styling/layout pr and talk with one of the website WG about the change.
 We want to make sure, for example, a Chinese layout change doesn't cascade failure to the German page.
 * To be merged, translation PR's require a Website WG +1 and a +1 from another native speaker in your language.
 Make sure whoever you have review the PR adds a +1 in the comments of it so we know it is translated properly.